-In the Active Interface area of the Remote Control window, touch the button to change the button name to GPIB.
-If the Option 030 is not installed, GPIB is not displayed.
+1. In the Active Interface area of the Remote Control window, touch the button to change the button name to GPIB.

 - 2. Touch the GPIB Address text box.
 A dialog box for inputting the address is displayed. - 3.
 Enter the GPIB address from 1 to 30. - 4.
 Touching the [Apply] button completes the settings.